Energy0124/freepiano/README.md

 **2013-02-01  FreePiano 1.6**
 * New popup key modify menu, with quick script edit.
 * Adds fixed-doh display mode.
+* Adds keyboard animation, can be changed in gui settings.
 * Fixed a bug that keyboard map script editor still has a length limit.